Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Prevention

-Having got rid of bouts of bruxism, do not forget about the prevention of this condition.
+Having gotten rid of attacks of bruxism, do not forget about the prevention of this condition.
 Adhere to the following rules:

-1. Make sure that your teeth are not clenched during the day.
+1. Make sure your teeth are not clenched during the day.

 3. Get outdoors more and walk more often.

-4. Instead of strong tea and coffee, drink herbal preparations from mint, lemon balm, linden, valerian, hops, chamomile, calendula, etc.
+4. Instead of strong tea and coffee, drink herbal infusions from mint, lemon balm, linden, valerian, hops, chamomile, calendula, etc.

 5. Adjust your diet: minimize sweets and fast food, increase the amount of raw vegetables and fruits.

-6. Adhere to a sparing daily routine: rest more, go to bed on time, do not load yourself with overwork.
+6. Adhere to a gentle daily routine: get plenty of rest, go to bed on time, and don’t overload yourself with overwhelming work.

 7. Don't eat before bed.

-8. In addition, use B vitamins, as well as calcium and magnesium supplements.
-However, this should be done after consulting a doctor and the necessary tests.
+8. Additionally, consume B vitamins, as well as calcium and magnesium supplements.
+However, this should be done after consultation with a doctor and the necessary tests.

 9. Avoid stress.

-There is a theory that if you bring the jaw to fatigue during the day, the number of nighttime attacks of bruxism will be minimal.
+There is a theory that if you allow your jaws to become tired during the day, the number of nighttime bruxism attacks will be minimal.
 Therefore, nutritionists recommend chewing hard carrots, apples and nuts more often.

-Following these simple rules will help you forget about bruxism forever, which is so destructive to your teeth and annoying to loved ones.
+Following these simple rules will help you forever forget about bruxism, which is so destructive to teeth and annoying for loved ones.

 What to do if you grind your teeth at night - video

-Innocent at first glance, the grinding of teeth gives a lot of inconvenience to people suffering from bruxism and their immediate environment.
-Therefore, at the first signs of this condition, it is advisable to visit the right specialists, establish the true cause and begin treatment.
+The seemingly innocent grinding of teeth causes a lot of inconvenience to both people suffering from bruxism and their immediate environment.
+Therefore, at the first signs of this condition, it is advisable to visit the necessary specialists, establish the true cause and begin treatment.

-Jaw clenching in animals is an important protective reflex, which allows not only tearing apart food, but also defending itself from predators.
-It is believed that in the process of evolution it was inherited by man.
+Clenching the jaws of animals is an important protective reflex, which allows them not only to tear apart food, but also to defend themselves from predators.
+It is believed that in the process of evolution it was inherited by humans.
 Therefore, jaw tension is the first reaction to stress in young children.
-Normally, as they grow older, new, more appropriate ways of responding to unpleasant influences appear, and the child clenches his jaw less and less.
-But approximately 20% of people have hereditary hyperactivity of masticatory center neurons in the brain.
-Clenching their teeth is a psychosomatic reaction, a way to release nervous tension through the actions of the body.
+Normally, as they grow older, new, more appropriate ways of responding to unpleasant influences appear, and the child clenches his jaw less and less often.
+But about 20% of people have an inherited overactivity of neurons in the masticatory center in the brain.
+Their teeth clenching is a psychosomatic reaction, a way to release nervous tension through body actions.
 At the same time, people do not even realize that they are straining their jaws.
-Not everyone is able to admit: I grit my teeth hard.
+Not everyone is able to admit: I clench my teeth hard.

-When a patient comes to us with hyperfunction of masticatory muscles, we ask him if he clenches his teeth during the day, if he grinds his teeth at night, and he, as a rule, answers that he does not.
-And then we let him go for a week with the task: to fix his
+When a patient comes to us with hyperfunction of the masticatory muscles, we ask him whether he clenches his teeth during the day or grinds his teeth at night, and he, as a rule, answers that he does not.
+And then we let him go for a week with the task: to record his

-attention to the position of the lower jaw throughout the day.
-Imagine their shock when they come a week later and say that indeed their teeth were clenched all the time!
+pay attention to the position of the lower jaw throughout the day.
+Imagine their shock when they come back a week later and say that indeed their teeth were clenched all the time!

 WHAT IS THE DANGER?

-The problem is not only in the clenching of the jaws, but also in those conditions in which it most often occurs.
+The problem is not only in the jaw clenching itself, but also in the conditions in which it most often occurs.

-People with bruxism, or overactive chewing muscles, tend to have high levels of anxiety.
+People with bruxism, or overuse of the masticatory muscles, tend to have high levels of anxiety.
 Constant clenching of the jaws leads to dental problems, primarily to abrasion of tooth enamel.
 A common complication of bruxism is headache.
-People usually describe this pain, caused by tension in the muscles of the head, as reminiscent of a "hard hat" or "hoop".
-In addition, the constant tension of the masticatory muscles causes dysfunction of the temporomandibular joint, which can also lead to constant pain.
+People commonly describe this pain, caused by tension in the head muscles, as resembling a “helmet” or “hula hoop.”
+In addition, constant tension in the masticatory muscles causes dysfunction of the temporomandibular joint, which can also lead to constant pain.

-There are also aesthetic problems.
+Aesthetic problems also arise.
 Hypertrophy of the masticatory muscle provokes hypertrophy of the angle of the lower jaw, that is, bone tissue.

-This happens because the muscles are attached to the protrusions of the bones, and the larger the muscle grows, the more voluminous the bone associated with it becomes.
-Therefore, the lower part of a person's face becomes wide, massive, heavy.
-The corners of the mouth look lowered, sagging patches of skin are quickly formed - fleas.
+This happens because muscles attach to protrusions of bone, and the larger the muscle grows, the bulkier the bone associated with it becomes.
+Therefore, the lower part of a person’s face becomes wide, massive, and heavy.
+The corners of the mouth look drooping, and sagging areas of skin - jowls - quickly form.

 DOCTORS WILL HELP

-When a patient comes to us claiming that I clench my teeth strongly, we conduct special tests to assess the state of the nervous system.
-We give brooks-checkers - pads that must be installed on the teeth before going to bed.
-Impressions remain on them, allowing you to assess the activity of the masticatory muscles during the night.
-The deeper the impression, the stronger the man clenched his jaw.
-Some patients with bruxism return such systems to us with holes through and through, although it is difficult to bite through them.
+When a patient comes to us and claims that I clench my teeth too much, we conduct special tests to assess the state of the nervous system.
+We give you brux checkers - pads that need to be placed on your teeth before going to bed.
+Impressions remain on them, allowing you to evaluate the activity of the masticatory muscles during the night.
+The deeper the impression, the stronger the person clenched his jaw.
+Some patients with bruxism return such systems to us with holes in them, although it is difficult to bite through them.

-In severe cases, we refer to polysomnography - a study of night sleep, which allows you to objectively document the activity of the masticatory muscles.
-At the moment of wakefulness, we can conduct a surface electromyography of the masticatory muscles - a record of their electrical activity using electrodes installed on the skin of the face.
+In severe cases, we refer you to polysomnography, an overnight sleep study that allows you to objectively document the activity of the masticatory muscles.
+While awake, we can conduct surface electromyography of the masticatory muscles - recording their electrical activity using electrodes installed on the skin of the face.

-We also do an orthopantomogram (panoramic x-ray of the teeth) to exclude dentoalveolar pathology and evaluate signs of bone tissue hypertrophy in the region of the angles of the lower jaw.
+We also do an orthopantomogram (panoramic photograph of the teeth) to exclude dental pathology and evaluate signs of bone tissue hypertrophy in the area of the angles of the lower jaw.

-And based on the results of all these studies, we make a decision on therapy.
+And based on the results of all these studies, we decide on therapy.

-First of all, we make a special splint (kappa) for a person, which is installed on the lower jaw.
-In it, a person sleeps and spends 1-2 hours during the day.
-Kappa does not allow the jaws to close, serves as an obstacle.
-In addition, when wearing a mouthguard, the masticatory muscles are stretched, and the spasm gradually disappears.
-We also ask the patient to fix attention on the position of the jaw (when a person is silent, then the lips are closed, and the jaws should be open) in order to try to unlearn the habit of clenching the jaws.
-In addition, we evaluate the psycho-emotional state of a person, because teeth are clenched precisely against the background of stress.
-In this case, anti-anxiety, neurotropic drugs, vitamins can be prescribed.
-Sometimes consultations of a psychoanalyst are recommended - after the resolution of psycho-emotional problems and intrapersonal conflicts, the problem of hyperactivity of the masticatory muscles may come to naught.
+First of all, we make a special splint (mouthguard) for a person, which is installed on the lower jaw.
+A person sleeps in it and spends 1-2 hours during the day.
+The mouthguard prevents the jaws from closing and serves as an obstacle.
+In addition, when wearing a mouthguard, the masticatory muscles are stretched, and the spasm gradually goes away.
+We also ask the patient to pay attention to the position of the jaw (when a person is silent, the lips are closed, but the jaws should be open) in order to try to unlearn the habit of clenching the jaw.
+In addition, we evaluate the person’s psycho-emotional state, because teeth clench precisely against the background of stress.
+In this case, anti-anxiety, neurotropic drugs, and vitamins may be prescribed.
+Sometimes consultations with a psychoanalyst are recommended - after the resolution of psycho-emotional problems and intrapersonal conflicts, the problem of hyperactivity of the masticatory muscles may disappear.

-If all these methods do not bring pronounced success, we proceed to the second stage of therapy - these are injections of botulinum toxin tin A. The same substance is used to treat hyperhidrosis, migraines and smooth wrinkles.
+If all these methods do not bring significant success, we move on to the second stage of therapy - these are injections of botulinum toxin Tin A. The same substance is used to treat hyperhidrosis, migraines and smooth out wrinkles.
 In this case, we inject it into the masticatory muscle.
-At the same time, the function of chewing is preserved, but the ability to clench the teeth temporarily decreases.
+In this case, the chewing function is preserved, but the ability to clench the teeth is temporarily reduced.
 And again, we ask patients to remember this state well, when the muscles are relaxed, in order to learn how to reproduce it in the future.

-On average, we do injections once a year.
-For most people, 2-3 injections are enough, then the person himself weans himself from the habit of clenching his teeth.
-By the way, this can be seen when a former patient enters the office a year later: if the hypertrophy of the masticatory muscle goes away, the hypertrophy of the bone tissue also goes away, and the volume of the lower half of the face decreases.
+On average, we give injections once a year.
+For most people, 2-3 injections are enough, then the person himself will wean himself from the habit of clenching his teeth.
+By the way, this can be seen when a former patient comes into the office a year later: if the hypertrophy of the masticatory muscle goes away, the hypertrophy of the bone tissue goes away, and the volume of the lower half of the face decreases.
 There is a feeling that the person has lost weight.
-Improvements are not only visual: they are confirmed by the data of repeated orthopantomogram.
+The improvements are not only visual: they are confirmed by repeated orthopantomogram data.

-He clenched his teeth to a gnashing, took a firmer grip on the hang glider's trapeze, fled and… woke up.
-They shake his shoulder, complain: “Again you grind your teeth at someone in a dream!
+He clenched his teeth to the point of grinding, grabbed the trapeze of the hang glider tighter, took off running and... woke up.
+They shake your shoulder and complain: “again, you’re grinding your teeth at someone in your sleep!”
 What do you dream about every night?
-You sigh, turn on the other side, fall asleep ...
-How many dreams I didn’t finish watching because of this stupid rattle.
+You sigh, turn on the other side, fall asleep...
+How many dreams have you never finished watching because of this stupid grinding sound?

-What to say?
-You are not alone in the Universe - more than 70% of people suffer from bruxism, which is the scientific name for the nightly grinding of teeth.
+What can I say?
+You are not alone in the Universe - more than 70% of people suffer from bruxism, as it is scientifically called night rattle teeth.
 This, of course, is little consolation.
-Everyone still needs to solve the problem, and it is better to start at an early age.
+Everyone still needs to solve the problem, and it’s better to start at an early age.

-Teeth grinding in children is fraught with the formation of malocclusion, uneven teeth, and the development of children's caries.
-If your child grinds his teeth at night, don't think he will outgrow it.
-Will not outgrow.
+Grinding of teeth in children is fraught with the formation of a malocclusion, uneven teeth, and the development of childhood caries.
+If your child grinds his teeth at night, don't assume he will outgrow it.
+It won't outgrow.

-Grinding of teeth - can we tolerate it?
+Grinding of teeth - maybe we can tolerate it?

-“Well, he grinds his teeth, well, think about it,” say the relatives of the lover of grinding their teeth in a dream, plugging their ears with cotton.
+“Well, he grinds his teeth, come to think of it,” say the relatives of those who like to grind their teeth in their sleep, plugging their ears with cotton.
 Earplugs are also an option against bruxism, unless you feel sorry for your loved one.

-Excessive load on the teeth, jaw joints, muscles of the face and neck responds with pain, spasms and tension.
-Regular gnashing at night wears down teeth - first the enamel is injured, hyper-sensitivity appears, then caries sets in and after a couple of years there will simply be nothing left of the teeth.
-And not only from their own.
-No ceramic crowns or dental implants can withstand such an onslaught.
-And you say "it's okay"!
+Excessive load on teeth jaw joints, the muscles of the face and neck respond with pain, spasms and tension.
+Regular grinding at night wears down teeth - first the enamel is injured, hyper-sensitivity appears, then caries sets in and after a couple of years there is simply nothing left of the teeth.
+And not only from our own people.
+None ceramic crowns or dental implants will not withstand such pressure.
+And you say “no big deal”!

 Dentists about the consequences of bruxism